Holy Spirit Catholic Church

 Holy Spirit Catholic Church is a Roman Catholic parish in Fargo, North Dakota.
-The pastor is Rev. Ross Laframboise, and Rev. Sean Mulligan is the parochial vicar.
+The pastor is Rev. Ross Laframboise, and Rev. Robert Keller is the parochial vicar.

 Schools

 Holy Spirit Church has three parochial schools.

 Holy Spirit Elementary School

 Holy Spirit Elementary School serves students from prekindergarten to fifth grade, and has an enrollment of 150.
+Holy Spirit Elementary is connected to Holy Spirit Catholic Church.

-Sullivan Middle School
+Sacred Heart Middle School

-Sullivan Middle School serves grades six to eight and has 230 students.
+Sacred Heart Middle School serves grades six to eight and has 230 students.
 It is located in a building that was completed in 2002, which it shares with Shanley High School.

 Shanley High School

 Shanley High School opened in its current form in 1950, and has an enrollment of 330 students.